2024 Oklahoma elections

 A general election was held in the state of Oklahoma on November 5, 2024.
-The primary elections for the Republican, Democratic, and Libertarian parties' nominations for offices other than president of the United States will take place on June 18, 2024.
-All candidates must file between the days of April 3–5, 2024.
-Oklahoma voters will elect 1 of 3 members of the Oklahoma Corporation Commission, all of its seats to the House of Representatives, all of the seats of the Oklahoma House of Representatives, 24 of 48 seats in the Oklahoma State Senate, and other local and municipal offices.
+The primary elections for the Republican, Democratic, and Libertarian parties' nominations for offices other than president of the United States took place on June 18, 2024.
+All candidates were required to file between the days of April 3–5, 2024.
+Oklahoma voters elected 1 of 3 members of the Oklahoma Corporation Commission, all of its seats to the House of Representatives, all of the seats of the Oklahoma House of Representatives, 24 of 48 seats in the Oklahoma State Senate, and other local and municipal offices.

 Oklahoma's presidential primaries occurred on Super Tuesday: March 5, 2024.